-4.1.7 CASA charges an hourly fee to process an application for an STC (including tasks such as data assessment, compliance checking and witnessing certification tests), as specified in Schedule 1 to the Civil Aviation (Fees) Regulations 1995.
-The applicant must pay the estimated fee before CASA will begin to assess the application.6
+- 4.1.8 CASA charges an hourly fee to process an application for an STC (including tasks such as data assessment, compliance checking and witnessing certification tests), as specified in Schedule 1 to the Civil Aviation (Fees) Regulations 1995.
+The applicant must pay the estimated fee before CASA will begin to assess the application.6 - 4.1.9 When issuing STCs, CASA follows an estimate/payment/settlement procedure: - a. the CASA office that receives the application prepares a fee estimate and advises the applicant - b. the applicant pays the estimated fee7 - c.
+CASA records actual work-hours expended as the task is undertaken - d.
+CASA issues a settlement statement just before the STC is issued.
+If CASA overestimated the fee, CASA issues a refund to the applicant.
+If CASA underestimated the fee, the applicant must make the final payment before the STC will be issued.

-5 See paragraph 6.1.2.c for more information on the compliance plan.